nozomione/BE-discuttion/BE-discussion-meeting-note.md

 Others:
 - Filed draft issue in `scpca_portal` [[WIP] Management command for portal wide metadata download](https://github.com/AlexsLemonade/scpca-portal/issues/797)
-- Draft issue in HackMD [Draft: Management command for portal wide metadata download](https://hackmd.io/tjbcY8wzQlOPFyw71ecKIQ?view)
+- Draft issue in HackMD [Draft: Management command for portal wide metadata download](https://hackmd.io/tjbcY8wzQlOPFyw71ecKIQ?view)(started adding purge workflow - in progress)
 - Upcoming changes in PR [Break up Computed::process_computed_file](https://github.com/AlexsLemonade/scpca-portal/pull/798)

 ### Homework
-1. Update the draft issue [[WIP] Management command for portal wide metadata download](https://github.com/AlexsLemonade/scpca-portal/issues/797) as follows:
+-[x] 1.
+Update the draft issue [[WIP] Management command for portal wide metadata download](https://github.com/AlexsLemonade/scpca-portal/issues/797) as follows:
    - Move the temp note to the bottom of the issue as a comment
    - Move the entire content of "Solution or next step" to "Problem or idea"
    - Add the details below to "Solution or next step":